Jersey cattle: History of the breed

-On 1866, at the annual general meeting of the Royal Jersey Agricultural and Horticultural Society, H.G.
+In 1866, at the annual general meeting of the Royal Jersey Agricultural and Horticultural Society, H.G.
 Shepard noted in his history that "it was resolved – on the motion of Col. Le Couteur, that the Hon.
 Secretary be hereby invited to open and to carry on a "herd book" in which the pedigree of bulls, cows, and heifers shall be entered for reference to all the members of the Society."
 In 1869 for the first time, prizes were awarded at the society's shows for herd book stock cattle.